'Shocked' - Monmouth B&B co-owner's bespoke lamp catches eye of pop star Pink

 "All are bespoke one-offs, no lamp is ever the same."

-He explained how he had made the Pink-themed lamp, which is comprised of a hand (featuring the singer's face) holding a microphone, in the hope that she would somehow see it and want it.
+He explained how he had made the Pink-themed lamp, which comprises a hand (featuring the singer's face) holding a microphone, in the hope that she would somehow see it and want it.

 "I tried and tried on social media," he said.
 "Facebook, Instagram, then tried Twitter as a last resort.